rcl-ssl/docs/containers/aci.md

 # SSL/TLS for Azure Container Instance

 In this section, you will learn how to set up SSL/TLS in an Azure Container Instance.
-In this sample app, we will create a container group in Azure with the the following containers :
+In this sample app, we will create a container group with the the following containers :

 - An application container that runs a simple web app using the public Microsoft ``aci-helloworld`` image